HOT TOPICS

 • Your maintenance budget and goals

-The Authority Having Jurisdiction can be anyone from the local fire marshal to the building owner, but I'll address the most common one we encounter which is the local Fire Marshal.
-Following the minimum requirements of the AHJ is a key consideration for staying in compliance with local codes and staying out of trouble "with the law".
+The Authority Having Jurisdiction, commonly referred to as AHJ, can be anyone from the local fire marshal to the building owner.
+I'll address the most common one we encounter: the local Fire Marshal.
+Following the minimum requirements of the AHJ is a key consideration for staying in compliance with local codes and staying out of trouble "with the law."
 AHJs can shut down your operation at the drop of a hat.
-However, most of the time (if you haven't been completely negligent) the AHJ will give you 30 days to correct any problems that need to be addressed.
+However, most of the time (if you haven't been completely negligent) the AHJ will give you a little time, typically 30 days, to correct any problems that need to be addressed.

 √ TIP: Don't call your fire system service provider on Day 29 after receiving a citation and ask for service the next day.
 There might not be enough time to get the work done!